crew/dds2/README.md

     their appropriate places
   * Can (maybe) accept 1 PDF explode it into slides, and then convert those
   * Probably will use bash
+  * Using http://www.imagemagick.org for our image conversion
+  * Possibly using http://pdfkit.org for our PDF explosion

 Front End Internals
   * File that accepts a request for slides, does a DNS lookup on the IP, assigns